-Here’s a sample itinerary for a Banaue-Batad tour which you can follow.
+Here’s a sample itinerary for a Batad tour which you can follow.
 Warning, this trip involves a lot of trekking and walking.

 2000H: Banaue to Manila

-- The best months to go to Batad is during dry season (December to May), with highlight on the months of April and May when the rice terraces are at its greenest.
+- The best months to go to Batad is during dry season (December to June), with highlight on the months of April and May when the rice terraces are at its greenest.
 July to August are the harvest season, the paddies are gold by then.

-- Guide fee to view deck and Tappiya Falls cost P1200; to Bangaan costs P1200; and to Kinakin-Cambulo costs P1500
+- Guide fee to Top View and Tappiya Falls cost P1200; to Bangaan costs P1200; and to Kinakin-Cambulo costs P1500

 - No ATM in town